 Kitchen Layout Options

 Four basic layouts dictate the design of most kitchens: the galley, the corridor, the U-shape, and the L-shape.
-Every kitchen needs space for each of the functions that take place within it: storing food, tableware, cookware, and utensils; preparing food and cooking; cleaning up; and eating, if space allows for it.

 The Galley Kitchen